Rejean-McCormick/Orgo/Documentation/v3/6-orgo-insights-module-config-parameters.md

 ## 3. Insights Config Schema

 This section defines a machine‑readable schema for Insights configuration, typically serialized as YAML in e.g. `/config/insights/config.yaml`.

+All general config expectations (metadata, validation, per‑environment handling) are defined in Doc 2; this section defines the **`insights:`** subtree.

 ### 3.1 Top‑Level Structure